MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.46.1 Setting the Assignment Alarm

 The alarm set by the user has to go off at the exact time the user specifies.
+If the user does not select an event the user is then notified to select an event before choosing a time to have the alarm go off.

 ### 4.2.47 Google API